rwilliams/jrubywiki/PerformanceTuning.md

 * See [[Profiling JRuby]] for more details.

+The JVM also has a few profilers built in:

+* --sample passed to JRuby or -Xprof passed to the JVM enables the JVM's sampling profiler.
+This is a very low-cost (and low accuracy) way to fine especially egregious hotspots, like stack trace generation mentioned below.

+* -Xrunhprof:cpu-times passed to the JVM enables the JVM's global instrumented profiler.
+This will slow application tremendously, but profiles actual timing of all methods running on the JVM.
+We generally recommend JRuby's profiler (--profile) before using runhprof:cpu=times.
+Results are dumped to java.hprof.txt on exit.

+* -Xrunhprof passed to the JVM will profile all object allocations and record backtraces for those allocations, so you can see if you're creating too many objects.
+Results are dumped to java.hprof.txt on exit.

+In addition to the built-in profilers, there are many third-party tools (some free, some not) that do excellent jobs of profiling.
+Some also have specialized support for JRuby applications.

+### Common profiling hotspots

+* Stack trace/backtrace generation: Generating backtraces for exceptions, Kernel#caller, etc are more expensive on JRuby due to the way the JVM optimizes.

+* Slow or unoptimized methods in JRuby itself: JRuby's not perfect, and once in a while you'll find an especially slow method.
+Report it to the JRuby team and we'll try to improve it.
+Remember: JRuby being slower than other implementations is usually a bug.

+* Excessive object churn: Ruby is a very GC-intensive language, but with a little care you can reduce object allocation rates substantially.
+Look at object/allocation profiles to see if you're creating too much junk.

+* Systems that don't stabilize: If you're continuing to define constants and methods during the normal runtime of your application, you are likely invalidating the caches that JRuby (and the JVM) uses to optimize code.
+An ideal system will stop defining new methods and constants at some point and allow the system to stabilize, also known as reaching *steady state*.

 Tuning the compiler
 -------------------
 JRuby's compiler can be enabled in JIT mode or specified to run before execution.